GW Squash Set To Open 2010-11 Season

 Also expected to contribute upon arrival at Foggy Bottom is Kyung Min Kim, a native of Seoul, Korea.
 She finished 2010 undefeated in ISL matches and notched a third place finish in the Seoul Squash Championship.
 In the past she has trained with the Korean National Team.
 Incoming freshmen also include Becca Imrich, Maya Nair, Catherine Ehrlich and Elizabeth Tapley, all of whom should be in contention for spots in the top nine.

-The recruiting class of 2014, coupled with a strong core of returning players, ensures that that the Colonials will continue to rise in the national rankings for the next four years.
+The recruiting class of 2014, coupled with a strong core of returning players, ensures that the Colonials will continue to rise in the national rankings for the next four years.